betodeoliveira/ez-rename/README.md

 # About

 Ez Rename is the complete solution to quickly rename any kind of asset or gameObject inside your project.
-It also has powerful sort solution to help you organize the hierarchy of your project.
+It also has powerful sort solution that you can use to keep your project hierarchy organized.

 **Features:**